Netrvin/UWhois/README.md

 # UWhois
 It will request IANA and get the whois server of TLDs, so it can fetch whois of the latest TLDs.
-However, some registries do not allow you to fetch whois without permission, so you need to request authorization by yourself.
+However, some registries do not allow you to fetch whois in this way, so you need to request authorization by yourself.

 ## Usage
 ```